 The Company has a 401(k) plan available for participating employees who meet certain eligibility requirements.
 Eligible employees may defer a portion of their salary as defined by the plan.
 Company contributions to the plan may be made at the discretion of the Company's board of directors.
-The Company has not elected to make any employer contributions for the years ended December 31, 2015 and 2016 and the three months ended March 31, 2016 and 2017 (unaudited).
+The Company has not elected to make any employer contributions for the years ended December 31, 2015 and 2016.